bging4/automatic-winner/README.md

+#Story

-# And so Lucius failed...
+And so Lucius failed...

+Continue by adding the sentence immediately previous.